yrodiere/quarkus-quickstarts/hibernate-orm-quickstart/README.md

 In this mode you can make changes to the code and have the changes immediately applied, by just refreshing your browser.

-Dev Mode automatically starts a Docker container with a Postgres database.
+Dev Mode automatically starts a Docker container with a DB2 database.
 This feature is called ["Dev Services."](https://quarkus.io/guides/dev-services)

 To access the database from the terminal, run: